A guide to new laws, contracts, taxes and regulations for short-term rentals in Malta

 You will likely find clauses in contracts with the city council, local authority or your landlord regarding rental and subletting.
 Mortgage policies often come with restrictions that prevent subletting and accommodation from happening as well.

-Changes to Malta's rules on long- and short-term residential rentals
+Changes to Malta's rules on long and short-term residential plans

 The year 2019 brought significant changes to the housing rental system in Malta.
 Over the past decade, there has been a real estate boom in Malta, aimed at managing the influx of foreign workers, students and tourists, which has led to an increase in demand for rental housing.